Go to Reviews.org US Edition

 If your Sony ereader has had it, we’d recommend replacing it with a Kindle or Kobo.
 They’re both incredibly popular, meaning they won’t be going anywhere anytime soon, and both get regular updates and offer ebooks in their own on-device store.

 What should I look for in an ereader?

 Unlike phones and laptops, where a lot of money will get you far more perks than you’d find in a budget model, most ereaders do essentially the same thing.
 Forking out a little extra cash, however, will get you some added bonuses.
 Whether you’re getting a brand-new Kindle or Kobo or fetching a bargain on Facebook Marketplace or eBay, there are a few things you should keep an eye out for.

-All current Kobo ereader models, from the budget buy Kobo Nia to the expensive Kobo Forma, come with 8GB storage.
-You’ll find the same storage on the entry-level Kindle, Kindle Paperwhite and Kindle Oasis, however, the latter two also come in 32GB variants.
+Almost all current Kobo ereader models, from the budget buy Kobo Nia to the expensive Kobo Forma, come with 8GB storage.
+You’ll find the same storage on the entry-level Kindle, Kindle Paperwhite and Kindle Oasis, however, the some models also come in 32GB variants.

 You might think that 8GB isn’t a lot, considering how quickly our smartphone storage seems to fill up, but for an ereader, it’s actually quite a lot.
-Remember, your device isn’t holding photos or videos – only ebooks, which only take up about 2.6MB on average.
-That means it can house over 3,000 books, which is more than enough to keep even the most voracious readers occupied.
+Remember, your device isn’t holding photos or videos - only ebooks, which only take up about 2.6MB on average.
+8GB of storage can account for over 3,000 books, which is more than enough to keep even the most voracious readers occupied.